dhis2/dhis2-docs-implementation/content/lmis/monthly-stock-reporting.md

 ![](image-78.png)

-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

->**XX MSR - Stockout length - Pivot table**
+>**52 MSR - Stockout length - District - Pivot table**
 >
 >**Visualization type**: select "Pivot table"
->**Name \(*)**: "MSR - Stockout length - Pivot table"
+>**Name \(*)**: "MSR - Stockout length - District - Pivot table"
->**Descriptions**: "MSR DV 24 - Monthly Stock Reporting / Stockout length / Last 12 months / Health facility / Pivot table
+>**Descriptions**: "MSR DV 24 - Monthly Stock Reporting / Stockout length / Last 12 months / District / Pivot table
-This report displays a Pivot table by item with a "1" indicating a stockout (and "0" indicating stock was available) with a total for the past 12 months."
+This report displays a Pivot table by item with a "1" indicating a stockout (and "0" indicating stock was available) with a total for the past 12 months which represents the number of months during which a stockout occurred for all health facilities in the district."
 >>**Columns**
 >>>**YOUR DIMENIONS**
 >>>>**Name**: "Monthly stock report"